mortar-works/mortar-website/src/site/use-cases/tenancy-sustainment-tool-for-the-mayor-of-london.md

 pageImage: tenancy-sust-bg01.png
 homepageImage: tenancysust-01.jpg
 description: |-
-  The Tenancy Sustainment Tool supports the provision of advice, triage and referral for those most at risk of losing their home.
-The case management platform captures user data and supports officers in assessing needs, prioritising cases and creating more efficient pathways for referral.
+  The Tenancy Sustainment Tool delivers advice, triage and referral for those at risk of losing their home.
+The case management platform delivers more efficient referral pathways by assessing the needs of users, recommending appropriate information and advice, and prioritising cases.

 order: 6
 ---